iLeoDo/LeetCode-OJ/README.md

 ###65.
 Valid Number
 ###66.
 Plus One
 ###67.
 Add Binary
+>	* use helper method to get target digit of a String

 ###68.
 Text Justification
 ###69.
 Sqrt(x) `finish`
 >	* Apply the thinking of binary search